AndrewLockVI/AndrewLockVI/README.md

 ## About me

 I'm Andrew Laack software developer and student by day and open source afficiando by different time of day :).
-I currently do full stack development with OutSystems, but in my free time enjoy programming in Python using Vim and I3-WM (Check out my config https://github.com/AndrewLockVI/I3-And-Vim-Configuration 😄)
+I currently do full stack development with OutSystems, but in my free time I enjoy programming in Python and developing mobile apps using Flutter and Dart.

 ## Things I am passionate about
-- C++ ⏩
+- Flutter ⏩
 - Python :snake:
 - Open source :octocat: